-Why even vCloud Air Skeptics Should Look Out for VMware Cloud on AWS
+Why vCloud Air Skeptics Should Look Out For VMware Cloud On AWS – Faction Inc.

 At Faction, we’ve gone “whole hog” on VMware Cloud on AWS.
 We’ve been involved since the very beginning, as one of the initial two service providers selected by VMware to pilot the service.
 One of the most common things we’ve seen asked is: How is this different from VMware’s past cloud efforts?